MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 - The Cloud Adoption Framework provides a number of [Azure Landing Zone implementation options](/azure/cloud-adoption-framework/ready/landing-zone/implementation-options), including:
   - Start small & expand implementation using Azure Blueprints and ARM Templates
   - Enterprise-Scale implementation using Azure Policy and ARM Templates
-  - CAF Terraform modules and a variety of landing zone options
+  - CAF Terraform modules and various landing zone options

 To get started with Azure Landing Zones to create consistent, repeatable environment configuration see the article series on [Azure Landing Zones](/azure/cloud-adoption-framework/ready/landing-zone/).